Vanadium: Occurrence

 Metallic vanadium is rare in nature (known as native vanadium), having been found among fumaroles of the Colima Volcano, but vanadium compounds occur naturally in about 65 different minerals.

 Vanadium began to be used in the manufacture of special steels in 1896.
 At that time, very few deposits of vanadium ores were known.
 Between 1899 and 1906, the main deposits exploited were the mines of Santa Marta de los Barros (Badajoz), Spain.
 Vanadinite was extracted from these mines.
 At the beginning of the 20th century, a large deposit of vanadium ore was discovered near Junín, Cerro de Pasco, Peru (now the Minas Ragra vanadium mine).
-For several years this patrónite (VS_{4}) deposit was an economically significant source for vanadium ore.
+For several years this patrónite (VS4) deposit was an economically significant source for vanadium ore.
 In 1920 roughly two-thirds of the worldwide production was supplied by the mine in Peru.
-With the production of uranium in the 1910s and 1920s from carnotite (K_{2}(UO_{2})_{2}(VO_{4})_{2}·3H_{2}O) vanadium became available as a side product of uranium production.
-Vanadinite (Pb_{5}(VO_{4})_{3}Cl) and other vanadium bearing minerals are only mined in exceptional cases.
+With the production of uranium in the 1910s and 1920s from carnotite (K2(UO2)2(VO4)2*3H2O) vanadium became available as a side product of uranium production.
+Vanadinite (Pb5(VO4)3Cl) and other vanadium-bearing minerals are only mined in exceptional cases.
 With the rising demand, much of the world's vanadium production is now sourced from vanadium-bearing magnetite found in ultramafic gabbro bodies.
 If this titanomagnetite is used to produce iron, most of the vanadium goes to the slag and is extracted from it.
+About 10% of world vanadium production is by primary extraction from ore, and 90% recovered from leftover slag after manufacturing steel.
+The vanadium content in ore can be only 0.3%, so primary extraction creates large amounts of waste.

-Vanadium is mined mostly in China, South Africa and eastern Russia.
-In 2022 these three countries mined more than 96% of the 100,000 tons of produced vanadium, with China providing 70%.
+Vanadium is produced mostly in China, South Africa and eastern Russia.
+In 2022 these three countries produced more than 96% of the 100,000 tons of produced vanadium, with China providing 70% mostly as a byproduct of its steel industry.

-Fumaroles of Colima are known of being vanadium-rich, depositing other vanadium minerals, that include shcherbinaite (V_{2}O_{5}) and colimaite (K_{3}VS_{4}).
+Fumaroles of Colima are known of being vanadium-rich, depositing other vanadium minerals, that include shcherbinaite (V2O5) and colimaite (K3VS4).

 Vanadium is also present in bauxite and deposits of crude oil, coal, oil shale, and tar sands.
 In crude oil, concentrations up to 1200 ppm have been reported.
 When such oil products are burned, traces of vanadium may cause corrosion in engines and boilers.
 An estimated 110,000 tons of vanadium per year are released into the atmosphere by burning fossil fuels.
 Black shales are also a potential source of vanadium.
 During WWII some vanadium was extracted from alum shales in the south of Sweden.

 In the universe, the cosmic abundance of vanadium is 0.0001%, making the element nearly as common as copper or zinc.
 Vanadium is the 19th most abundant element in the crust.
 It is detected spectroscopically in light from the Sun and sometimes in the light from other stars.
 The vanadyl ion is also abundant in seawater, having an average concentration of 30 nM (1.5 mg/m^{3}).
 Some mineral water springs also contain the ion in high concentrations.
 For example, springs near Mount Fuji contain as much as 54 μg per liter.